10 Outdoor Adventures for Families to Do This Summer

 7. Go Fishing

-Fishing is an activity that we talk about doing a lot, that we have to be very intentional to actually experience.
+Fishing is an activity that we talk about doing a lot, and we have to be very intentional to actually experience it.
 The conversations and the act of slowing down are almost as important as the “big catch.”

 If you need supplies for your next fishing trip check out the fishing starter kit for adults.